Simple Living With Nature

 I am really impressed with these cookies!
 They are sophisticated and beautiful, yet simple to make.

-If you want to make different shapes, instead of forming the round log you can alternatively refrigerate the dough as a ball, and then roll out on a floured board and use cookie cutters.
+If you want to make different shapes, instead of forming the round log you can alternatively refrigerate the dough as a ball, and then roll it out on a floured board and use cookie cutters.

 You can also get creative and use other edible herbs and flowers.
 Nasturtiums, violets, borage, lavender basil, oregano, and sage would all work beautifully.
 Get creative!